turingtechPK/backend-test-api-design/README.md

-# TuringTech Technical Test / Backend API
+# TuringTech Technical Test / Backend API (Beginner -> Intermediate)

 The goal of this test is to evaluate your ability:
 - to architecture a simple but reliable backend application,
 - to process data and compute metrics,